Updated on May 4, 2024 by Hannah Fitchett

 The best inflatable kayak for dogs is the BOTE Zeppelin Aero.
 This kayak is made from military-grade PVC making it one of the most durable, inflatable kayaks on the market.
 No need to worry about your dog’s claws.

-The Zeppelin Aero is a tandem kayak with removable seats and has a weight capacity of 600 lb making it the best choice for large dog owners.
+The Zeppelin Aero is a tandem kayak with removable kayak seats and has a maximum weight capacity of 600 lb making it the best choice for large dog owners.

-This two-person inflatable kayak packs down small and fits into a bag that can be easily stored away making it a great choice if you have limited storage space.
+This two-person inflatable kayak packs down small and comes with its own bag that can be easily stored away making it a great choice if you have limited storage space.
 It can also be transported in a small car which is great if your don’t have a truck to strap a hardshell kayak to.

 This high-end recreational kayak is on the more expensive end but you can see why.
 It is incredibly durable with high-quality materials and comfortable with cushioned seats.
 It even comes with a magnetic cup holder for your drink!